-Any man can look his best without having to spend thousands of dollars on clothing.
+Any person can look his best without having to spend thousands on clothing.
 It all comes down to the strategy you have when it comes to clothes shopping.
 It is a general misconception that you have to earn a lot in order to look impeccable.
 On top of that, you don’t have to wear designer clothes to look classy and polished.
 Still, you can incorporate some new habits.
 Before we talk about that, note that your expectations should be realistic when your budget is limited.
 It’s true – you can stay fashionable on a budget, but it’s not as easy as it would be if you had a higher sum of […]

 It’s easy to think that motherhood and entrepreneurship are mutually exclusive.
 And never the two shall meet.
 However, more mothers than ever before are looking into and successfully launching side hustles in order to bring in more income for their household, because they have a passion for business or simply because they want to reclaim some of their identity and start an exciting new chapter in their lives.

 Combating Financial Fraud in the Elderly is a paid collaboration with GuardianCard.
 This year has seen a real increase in financial fraud with criminals exploiting the changes and a rise in online data harvesting and a fall in cheque and contactless card fraud.
 This is where GuardianCard comes in as it is a safe, simple and secure solution to taking care of the finances of an older or vulnerable family member.

 2020 has been a challenging year for a lot of people and we are running on an overdraft here in the Mad House at the moment and really that isn’t a great long to medium-term solution, so we have been considering applying for a loan to cover it.
 So it was perfect timing when HSBC approached me with this fab infographic with tips for successfully applying for a loan.